Top 7 Key Features to Look in a POS System

-The hardware of a POS system consists of the physical setup like cash register connected to a PC or server, or even a portable device such as a tablet or smartphone connected to a cloud-hosted system.
+The hardware of a POS system consists of the physical setup like a cash register connected to a PC or server or even a portable device such as a tablet or smartphone connected to a cloud-hosted system.

-It may contain add-ons such as barcode scanner, receipt printer, label printer, cash drawer, scale for weighted items and a card machine to process the payments via debit or credit card.
+It may contain add-ons such as a barcode scanner, receipt printer, label printer, cash drawer, scale for weighted items, and a card machine to process the payments via debit or credit card.

 The POS software stores the information and maintains it within a database.
-A feature-rich POS software provides a huge range of capabilities such as billing and order processing, sales monitoring and reporting, inventory tracking, returns, analytics, mobile connectivity, customer data management, employee management, and loyalty programs.
+A feature-rich POS software provides many capabilities, such as billing and order processing, sales monitoring and reporting, inventory tracking, returns, analytics, mobile connectivity, customer data management, employee management, and loyalty programs.

 Key features to look for in a POS system

-Now that you know what a POS system is, here are 7 key features that you should look while purchasing it:
+Now that you know what a POS system is, here are seven key features that you should look at while purchasing it:

-A point of sale system must have the basic functionality of billing and order processing.
+A point-of-sale system must have basic billing and order-processing functionality.
 It should be able to bill orders by scanning items and capturing different payment modes.

-It has the capability to generate order invoice, reprint and email to end customer along with adding the discount, customer details, additional remarks and salesman’s name to an order.
+It has the capability to generate order invoices, reprint, and email to end customers, along with adding the discount, customer details, additional remarks, and salesman’s name to an order.

-The point of sale system must be able to generate a robust report on sales result.
-It should be able to report hourly, daily, weekly, monthly and yearly takings and outgoings so that the merchants can easily understand the overall success of their business.
+The point-of-sale system must be able to generate a robust report on sales results.
+It should be able to report hourly, daily, weekly, monthly, and yearly takings and outgoings so that the merchants can easily understand the overall success of their business.

-Sales trends such as seasonal demand in products, forecast on the basis of sales trends, insights on unnecessary product overspend, and information relating to stock management are some of the features of an advanced POS reporting module.
+Sales trends such as seasonal demand in products, forecasts based on sales trends, insights on unnecessary product overspending, and information relating to stock management are some of the features of an advanced POS reporting module.

-A POS system’s inventory management module must provide complete visibility and accountability at store level at all times.
+A POS system’s inventory management module must always provide complete visibility and accountability at the store level.

 Accepting cross-channel returns and facilitating refunds and replacements from any store location are some of the functionalities of a POS returns management module.

 The system should facilitate the creation of multiple returns for one sales order at different time intervals.
-It should capture details like the reason for return, salesperson’s name, and remarks.
+It should capture details like the reason for the return, the salesperson’s name, and remarks.

-A point of sale system can help you retain your customers by storing customer data and purchase history.
-This can be used to provide a personalized experience to your customer.
+A point-of-sale system can help you retain your customers by storing customer data and purchase history.
+This can be used to provide a personalized experience to your customers.

-Customer data is highly useful for advertising as this data can provide insights on which customer would be interested in your sale.
-For example, sending a sale flyer for “30% off on oversized shirts” to the customer who wears a medium sized shirt would be a waste of time.
+Customer data is beneficial for advertising as this data can provide insights into which customers would be interested in your sale.
+For example, sending a sale flyer for “30% off on over sized shirts” to a customer who wears a medium-sized shirt would be a waste of time.

 It is surprising for many when we say that a POS system can be used to manage employees.
-But, an employee management module of a POS system can help you manage your staffing levels, employee hours, and sales performance which helps you to track employee productivity.
+But, an employee management module of a POS system can help you manage your staffing levels, employee hours, and sales performance, which allows you to track employee productivity.

 You can track your employee activity by linking it with each transaction.
-This will help to bifurcate the good and weak performers so that you can take appropriate actions to improve their productivity.
+This will help to bifurcate the excellent and weak performers so that you can take appropriate actions to improve their productivity.